saviornt/NexusLite/README.md

   - Per-collection cache configuration and runtime tuning
   - Metrics: hits/misses, eviction counts, memory/latency stats

-### WAL Module: wal.rs
+### WAL (benchmark-only)

-- Purpose: Append-only write-ahead log to ensure durability and enable recovery.
+- Purpose: A minimal write-ahead log used only in benchmarks for comparison against WASP.
-- Features:
-  - Append operations before commit for crash consistency
-  - Read/replay log records on startup to rebuild state
-  - Lightweight record format with basic integrity checks
-  - Used as an alternative pluggable backend for benchmarking
+- Notes: Not used by the main engine; see `benchmarks/wal.rs`.

 ### WASP Module: wasp.rs